metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 			Creo pointers (ProMdl, ProSolid) and assembled features (ProAsmcomp).
 Will deal with those anomalies later.
 			Added error checking to CreateCADEnums.py.
 Added CodeGenerationTools.
 			Branch: CAD_030_CommonStructures_Remove_Creo_References_Except_ptrs

+v1.5.19.0 	Removed the dependency on PROE_ISIS_EXTENSIONS.
+Now the code is only dependent on the registry
+			entry META_PATH.

 Known Defects
 -------------